 For managing damaged, brittle and dry hair as well as dandruff and hair loss conditions since it moisturizes the hair and scalp and smoothens the hair cuticle.

 Castor oil helps to treat ringworms and athlete’s foot due to its antifungal properties.
 It also has antibacterial and antiviral properties Has anti-inflammatory properties and used for managing eczema and psoriasis Minimizes scarring and used for burns Softens corns and calluses.
 It is also used for cleansing the face.

 Castor oil packs can be used to relieve the ache and pains of arthritis, muscle strains.
 Castor oil packs are also used for constipation, irritable bowel syndrome, hepatitis, menstrual irregularities, ovarian cysts.

 When used for soap making, castor oil makes the soap lather and moisturize well.
 Taken internally it works as a stimulant laxative for the treatment of constipation.

 Avoid using during pregnancy and when breastfeeding Avoid during menstrual periods.

 Castor oil 1 oz (25 ml) Sweet almond oil 10 oz (300 ml or 1 cup) Lavender essential oil 50 drops (2.5 ml or ½ teaspoon) ***

 Mix all the ingredients in a dark bottle, shake well and store in a cool, dark place.

 For prematurely aging skin use patchouli, clary sage, rose, lavender and geranium essential oils.
-You can geranium, clary sage and lavender essential oil for mature skin.
+Mature skin uses geranium, clary sage and lavender essential oils.
 For dandruff and thinning hair use essential oils like rosemary, clary sage and lemon.
-You can also use essential oils like geranium, lavender, Roman chamomile, and rosemary essential oils.
+For eczema use essential oils like geranium, lavender, Roman chamomile, and rosemary essential oils.